Text Input

 Do

-- Use clear and concise labels to describe the input required.
+- Use clear, concise labels that describe the expected input.

-- Validate input in real-time to catch errors early (e.g., invalid email formats).
+property for context. - Validate input live to catch errors early (e.g., invalid email formats).

 Don't

-- Don't use single-line text inputs for collecting long or detailed text responses (use a textarea).
+- Don’t use for long or detailed responses (use

-- Don't overwhelm users with too many single-line inputs; group similar fields when possible.
+instead). - Don’t overwhelm users with too many fields; group related inputs.

 Accessibility